 As we said at the beginning, it is also important to remember that OOP, despite its advantages, is not the solution to all problems.
 It is indeed possible to write excellent and easily maintainable procedural code and absolutely messy object-oriented code.
 No coding approach, however ingenious, will avoid ill-designed algorithms, cryptic variable names and inextricable spaghetti-like loops.
 Most important of all, no piece of code, whether object-oriented or not, will spontaneously document itself at night.

 Now it is time to put theory into practice.
 The following section deals with the Basket class, an example class written in Jython.

-1.14.
-Defining a Class in DP
+1.13.
+Defining a class